Ryan-F-McAlister/CFBpredictions/README.md

 # CFBpredictions
-Scrape web data and use it to predict outcomes of college football games.
+This package will scrape web data and use it to predict outcomes of college football games.